MaxArt2501/object-observe/readme.md

   // Nothing happens...
   ```

   There's no way to prevent this limitation.
 Developers that need to support those environments should be careful about observing non-plain objects.
+A special polyfill is provided for arrays and the `length` property.

-* It doesn't work correctly on DOM nodes or other *host* objects.
-Nodes have a lot of enumerable properties that `Object.observe` should *not* check.
+* Although the polyfill can work on DOM nodes or other *host* objects, the results may be impredictable.
+Moreover, in older environments like IE8-, observing nodes can be a cumbersome and memory hogging operation: they have a lot of enumerable properties that `Object.observe` should *not* check.
+Just don't observe nodes: it's not the point of `Object.observe`.

 * **Possible memory leaks**: remember to `unobserve` the objects you want to be garbage collected.
 This can be avoided with native implementations of `Object.observe`, but due to the fact that in this polyfill observed objects are held in internal [maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), they can't be GC'ed until they're unobserved. ([`WeakMap`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) could solve this particular issue, but of course they're not for every environment - a shim for `Map` is used when not supported - and it's also not possible to iterate through their entries.)